|In 1972, Julie L. Davis and her grandmother discuss the merits of good storytelling.|

 In Survival Schools, I used oral history to create both a convincing argument and an engaging narrative, to tell a true story about the Indigenous past.
 The interviews I conducted with founders, parents, teachers, and students were essential primary sources providing otherwise inaccessible information, and I use them as evidence to support my claims.
 As personal narratives, fashioned from individual memories and communicated in conversation, the interviews also steep the book in story.
 Building the book on a foundation of oral history and weaving the interviews through the text helped me tell a human story about Indigenous history.
 I hope that it helps readers understand that history, and rings true for those who experienced it.

-Survival Schools and associate professor of history at the College of St. Benedict/St. John's University.
+Julie L. Davis is author of Survival Schools and associate professor of history at the College of St. Benedict/St. John’s University.

 “For the first time, Julie L. Davis gives us an essential view of one of the American Indian Movement’s most audacious and long-lasting achievements: the creation of schools for the lost Native kids of Minneapolis and St. Paul.
 Sympathetic but never sentimental, she captures the righteous anger, new-found hope, and rugged determination that turned dreams into reality.”

 —Paul Chaat Smith, author of Everything You Know about Indians Is Wrong